hle35/palette/README.md

 The `default` field gives a default value to the parameter.
 It can be undefined by having value `nil` or being absent.

+The `update` field is only used when the parameter is another formalism or model.
+This fields states that the parameter will be updatable.
+If you change data within this parameter the original formalism or model will be changed.
+Otherwise, changes will be put in an instance of your tool formalism.

 After defining its parameters, we can define the tool behavior.
 It is given in a function, called `run`, that takes one table as argument.